Now through June 18

 New Moms Lunch — Mothers and babies newborn to 8 months old, join in for lunch, speakers, discussions and fun — a different program every week.
 Bring a friend or come alone — a great way to meet other new moms and babies in the area.
 Babies age newborn to 8 months old are welcome.
 Here are the upcoming events:

 * Monday, June 12 — “Pediatric Health Care,” Dr. Katy Duncan.

 * Monday, June 19 — “Toys!
 Toys!
 Toys!”
 Susie Waterstreet, Tree Top Toys.

 <cal2>Mothers First — Chantilly/Centreville is dedicated to supporting women who have chosen to alter their careers to raise their children at home.
 Activities include parent/child morning meetings and field trips, moms' nights out and lectures.
 June's meetings are from 10:15-11:30 a.m. at the Centreville Regional Library, 14200 Saint Germain Drive.
 Call 703-827-5922 or visit www.mothersfirst.org.

-La Leche League of Centreville/Chantilly will hold a morning meeting at 10 a.m.
+La Leche League of Centreville/Chantilly will hold a morning meeting on at 10 a.m.
 The topic is “The Family and the Breastfed Baby”.
 Pregnant and nursing women as well as their children are welcome to attend.
 Meeting location is the Centreville Library, 14200 St. Germaine Drive.
 Free.
-Call a La Leche League leader at 703-471-7762 or 703-766-1589.
+Call a La Leche League Leader at 703-471-7762 or 703-766-1589.

 <cal2>St. Timothy Parish Annual Garage Sale, 13807 Poplar Tree Road in Chantilly, will be held Saturday, June 17 from 8 a.m. -3 p.m.
 Pickup begins on Wednesday, June 7.
 Call Jan in the Parish Office at 703-814-7980 to arrange for pickup.